 4) Setting up automated data cleaning processes:

-Automating data cleaning processes can significantly reduce the occurrence of duplicate data, which involves implementing data quality tools or scripts that regularly scan and clean the data, identifying and removing duplicates.
+Automating data cleaning processes can significantly reduce the occurrence of duplicate data.
+This involves implementing data quality tools or scripts that regularly scan and clean the data, identifying and removing duplicates.

 5) Importance of regular data audits:

 Conducting regular data audits is crucial for identifying and addressing duplicate data.
-Audits help in detecting duplicate records, understanding the root causes, and implementing necessary measures to prevent their occurrence in the future.
+Audits help in detecting duplicate records, understanding the root causes, and implementing necessary measures to prevent their future occurrence.

 Delete Duplicate Record in Snowflake—Hands-on Example: